-"It is impossible to further the common good without acknowledging and defending the right to life, upon which all the other inalienable rights of individuals are founded and from which they develop.
+It is impossible to further the common good without acknowledging and defending the right to life, upon which all the other inalienable rights of individuals are founded and from which they develop.
 A society lacks solid foundations when, on the one hand, it asserts values such as the dignity of the person, justice and peace, but then, on the other hand, radically acts to the contrary by allowing or tolerating a variety of ways in which human life is devalued and violated, especially where it is weak or marginalized.
-Only respect for life can be the foundation and guarantee of the most precious and essential goods of society, such as democracy and peace."
-12

-A few years ago, I was helping to staff a prolife booth at the University of Vermont.
-Suddenly, a female student walked up to the booth and started yelling at me: "You Christians only care about human life in the womb.
-But once a child is born you could care less.
+Only respect for life can be the foundation and guarantee of the most precious and essential goods of society, such as democracy and peace.
+19 yelling at me: "You Christians only care about human life in the womb.
+But once a child is born you couldn't care less.
 You do nothing to help the poor and those on the margins of society.
 You are nothing but hypocrites."
-From talking to prolife activists, this claim is not all that uncommon.
-Besides the fact that it is simply wrong-Evangelicals give more money, time and effort to care for the poor and needy than they do for the unborn13--even if it were true, as John Paul II points out, there are reasons for Christians to make the right to life a top priority.
+From talking to pro-life activists, this claim is not all that uncommon.
+Besides the fact that it is simply wrong-Evangelicals give more money, time, and effort to care for the poor and needy than they do for the unborn20-even if it were true, as John Paul II points out, there are reasons for Christians to make the right to life a top priority.